datacamp/viewflow/README.md

 Please note that Viewflow expects the Python function that creates the view to have the parameter `db_engine` (used to connect to the database).
 You don't have to set `db_engine` anywhere, Viewflow takes care of setting this variable.

+### View metadata

+Viewflow expects some metadata.
+Here are the fields that should include in a `yml` format:

+* **owner**: The owner of the view (i.e., who is responsible of what produces the view).
+The owner appears in Airflow and allows users to know who they should to talk to if they have some questions about the view.
+* **description**: What is the view about.
+Viewflow uses this field as a view comment in the database.
+The description can be retrieved in SQL (see Section [*Query the views*](https://github.com/datacamp/viewflow#query-the-views)).
+* **fields (list)**: Description of each column of the view.
+Viewflow uses these fields as column comments in the database.
+The column descriptions can be retrieved in SQL (see Section [*Query the views*](https://github.com/datacamp/viewflow#query-the-views)).
+* **schema**: The name of the schema in which Viewflow creates the view.
+It also used by Viewflow to creates the dependencies.
+* **connection_id**: Airflow connection name used to connect to the database (See Secion [*Create an Airflow connection to your destination*](https://github.com/datacamp/viewflow#create-an-airflow-connection-to-your-destination)).

 ## Install Poetry

 See https://python-poetry.org/docs/#osx-linux-bashonwindows-install-instructions for a comprehensive documentation.